spidernet-io/multus-cni/README.md

 Multus CNI enables attaching multiple network interfaces to pods in Kubernetes.

+## NOTE

+This repository is to adapt the DRA feature of [Spiderpool](https://github.com/spidernet-io/spiderpool), we need to convert the MultusNames field in the [SpiderClaimParameter](https://github.com/spidernet-io/spiderpool/blob/main/docs/reference/crd-spiderclaimparameter.md) object referenced by the Pod to multus annoatations.

+All the newly added code is stored under the [pkg/spiderpool](./pkg/spiderpool/) path and then we call it in [cmdAdd](pkg/multus/multus.go).

 ## How it works

 Multus CNI is a container network interface (CNI) plugin for Kubernetes that enables attaching multiple network interfaces to pods.
 Typically, in Kubernetes each pod only has one network interface (apart from a loopback) -- with Multus you can create a multi-homed pod that has multiple interfaces.
 This is accomplished by Multus acting as a "meta-plugin", a CNI plugin that can call multiple other CNI plugins.